Post-Op-Care instructions

 Upon recovery in our heated wards, they have been given an additional intravenous pain reliever, which will last overnight.

-Given that they have missed their breakfast this morning we have given them a small meal of cooked chicken, which was well received.
+Given that they have missed their breakfast this morning they will be offered a small meal of cooked chicken, which is usually well received.

 HOME CARE

-It is not unusual for some pets to be a little quiet tonight when they return home.
+It is not unusual for some pets to be a little quiet tonight when they return home, please ensure they have a quiet, warm area to rest.

 Tonight